Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** Happening in a particular order, one after the other.
 **Sentence:** The steps in the recipe are sequential and must be followed in order.
 **Conversation:**
-A – How do you make the cake?
+A – How do you make the cake
 B – I follow the sequential steps in the recipe.

 ### Word: Severity